Blackburn Buccaneer: Fuselage and structure

 The fuselage of the Buccaneer was designed using the area rule technique, which had the effect of reducing aerodynamic drag while travelling at transonic speeds, and gave rise to the characteristic curvy "Coke bottle" shape of the fuselage.
 The majority of the airframe and fuselage was machined from solid castings to give the required strength to endure the stress of low-level operations.
 Considerable effort went into ensuring that metal fatigue would not be a limiting factor of the Buccaneer's operational life, even under the formidable conditions imposed by low level flight.
 However, design changes for the Mark 2 Buccaneer, the addition of extended wingtips and the position of a new bolt hole, did cause fatigue problems leading to the loss of two aircraft.

 A large air brake formed the tail-cone of the aircraft.
 The hydraulically operated air brake formed two leaves that could be opened into the airstream to quickly decelerate the aircraft.
 The style of air brake chosen by Blackburn was highly effective in the dive-attack profile that the Buccaneer was intended to perform, as well as effectively balancing out induced drag from operating the BLC system.
 It featured a variable incidence tailplane that could be trimmed to suit the particular requirements of low-speed handling, or high-speed flight; the tailplane had to be high mounted due to the positioning and functionality of the Buccaneer's air brake.

 The wing design of the Buccaneer was a compromise between two requirements: a low-aspect ratio for good gust response, and high-aspect ratio to give good range performance.
 The small wing was suited to high-speed flight at low altitude; however, a small wing did not generate sufficient lift that was essential for carrier operations.
 Therefore, BLC was used upon both the wing and tailplane, having the effect of energising and smoothing the boundary layer airflow, which significantly reduced airflow separation at the back of the wing, and therefore decreased stall speed, and increased effectiveness of trailing edge control surfaces, including flaps and ailerons.
-To extend the Buccaneer's operating life during the 1980s, it was deemed necessary to replace the original new spar rings on those aircraft that were retained.
+To extend the Buccaneer's operating life during the 1980s, the spar rings were replaced on the aircraft that were retained.